 4. Select the Troubleshoot option

 Commands to Run

 7. In the command prompt that comes up, enter the following in order to validate that the drive requirements are met.
 Press Enter on your keyboard to execute the command after it is typed in full exactly as written below.

 8. To convert the drive from MBR to GPT input the following command and press Enter

 You will notice the last line returned says: "Before the new system can boot properly you need to switch the firmware to boot to UEFI mode!"
-Explain-Link to UEFI article

 9. Click the Close button on the top-right of the Command Prompt

 10. Select Turn off your PC and let the system reboot.

 Once restarting, the drive will begin a validation process and create an EFI system partition.
 This process could take upwards of an hour so let the system sit for a bit.
 UEFI boot files and GPT files will be added to the partition then the MBR2GPT tool will update the Boot Configuration Data (BCD) which will allow the system to boot correctly.

 If you haven't already completed the Legacy to UEFI BIOS changes please follow this guide